NanoClip vs Raycast Clipboard

 Can NanoClip replace Raycast?

 No. Raycast is a Spotlight replacement and app launcher with hundreds of extensions — clipboard is just one feature.
-NanoClip is a dedicated clipboard manager and snippet tool.
-Many people happily run both: Raycast for launching apps and running scripts, NanoClip for clipboard and snippets.
+NanoClip is a dedicated clipboard, snippets, and flow automation tool.
+Many people happily run both: Raycast for launching apps and running scripts, NanoClip for clipboard, snippets, and flows.

 Does Raycast support text snippets like TextExpander?